 Download the Strategy

-A key action is the establishment of the Affordable Housing Reference Group, which will provide an important resource for effective and efficient use of Council’s resources in addressing Affordable Housing shortages.
+A key action from the Strategy is the establishment of the Affordable Housing Reference Group, which will provide an important resource for effective and efficient use of Council’s resources in addressing Affordable Housing shortages.

-Council adopted Terms of Reference for the Group at the Ordinary Council Meeting held on 18 August 2020, with its launch expected towards the end of 2020.
-Download the Terms of Reference below.
+Council adopted Terms of Reference for the Group at the Ordinary Council Meeting held on 18 August 2020, and sought nominations for the community representative positions in December 2020.